 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where niigataite typically forms.
+Look in metamorphic rocks country, the host setting where niigataite typically forms.
 If you start seeing quartz, albite, calcite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, radial aggregates, massive habit, so train your eye for that shape before scanning the outcrop.